resibots/limbo/docs/guides/parameters.rst

 **Warning!** Dynamic parameters are not thread-safe! (standard parameters are thread safe and add no overhead -- they are equivalent to writing a constant).

-Last, we can also use arrays, vectors, and strings as follows:
+Last, we can also use arrays, Eigen vectors, and strings as follows:

 ::